germal/OpenCVB/README.md

 ![](media/38bd5de162aff996693b6f96d7b1d58e.png)

-*In the image above, the subset “\<All\>” has been selected and the complete list of algorithms will appear in the combo box on the left.
-If the subset selected was “Threshold”, only those algorithms using the OpenCV threshold API would appear in the combo box on the left.*
+*In the image above, the subset “\<All\>” can be selected and the complete list of algorithms will appear in the combo box on the left.
+If the subset selected was “Threshold”, only those algorithms using the OpenCV threshold API will appear in the combo box on the left.*

 The ability to create subsets from the hundreds of algorithms makes it easier to study examples of an OpenCV API or OpenCVB algorithm usage.
 All the OpenCV API’s that are used and all the OpenCVB algorithms are available in the list of subsets.
-In addition to all the OpenCV API’s and OpenCVB algorithms, several higher-level groupings are available.
+In addition, several higher-level groupings are available.
 For instance, selecting “\<OpenGL\>” will select only the algorithms that use OpenGL.
 The “\<All\>” entry in the Subset Combo Box will restore the complete list of algorithms.

 **Testing All Experiments**